githubtraining/training-manual/docs/06_working_locally.md

 nothing to commit, working tree clean
 ```

-`git status` is a command you will use often to verify the current state of your repository and the files it contains.
-Right now, we can see that we are on branch main, everything is up to date with origin/main and our working tree is clean.
+`git status` is a command to verify the current state of your repository and the files it contains.
+Right now, we can see that we are on branch main, everything is up-to-date with origin/main and our working tree is clean.

 ### Using branches locally